 In fact, he spent time in foxholes, tunnels, bunkers, and trenches.
-If you go to the website of the Third Battalion, 12th Marines, you can see a picture of a trench at Khe Sanh, the site of some of the fighting Stewart covered.
+On a web page of Vietnam War photos, we found a picture of a trench at Khe Sanh, the site of some of the fighting Stewart covered.

 As for “literally,” we agree with you that it should be used to mean word for word or to the letter.
 But a lot of people use it loosely for emphasis.

 In fact, so many people have used “literally” this way that the looser meaning is showing up in dictionaries.
 Merriam-Webster’s Collegiate Dictionary (11th ed.), for example, says it can legitimately be used as “pure hyperbole intended to gain emphasis.”

 We don’t endorse that usage, but we acknowledge that there’s a case to be made for the looser meaning.
 If you’d like a second opinion, check out the lexicographer Jesse Sheidlower’s article on “literally” in Slate.